MATH 338: Homework Assignments

 3. In addition to giving the correct solution, you must GIVE AN EXPLANATION for why your original solution is incorrect.

 4. The exam corrections must be submitted to me orally.
-Make an appointment or come by my office hours by Friday, March 7.
-(It is best if you do this AS SOON AS POSSIBLE, while the exam is still fresh in your mind.)
+Make an appointment or come by my office hours by Friday, October 12.
+(It is best if you do this AS SOON AS POSSIBLE, while the exam is still fresh in your mind.
+And I do NOT want everyone coming on the last day.)

 DUE by